terrehbyte/terrehbyte.com/content/about-me/index.md

 - Upgraded the project from Unity 2019.X to 2020.X
 - Prepare **game demo for release** during _Steam Next Fest June 2022 Edition_

-The game was released on Steam release in September 2022.
+The game was released on Steam release in September 2022. :rocket:

 ### AIE Seattle
 ![Banner image for AIE Seattle featuring a screenshot of a demo project](aie_seattle.png)